 Richardson disagrees with that characterization, saying advancing that bill was part of the give-and-take of lawmaking.

-Senate President Pro Tem Tim Berger “is never going to go in with Medicaid expansion,” Richardson said.
+Senate President Pro Tem Phil Berger “is never going to go in with Medicaid expansion,” Richardson said.
 “And basically … because of our drawn lines in the sand, we went two years without a budget … that basically served no one.
 And because I was willing to compromise and work with the current leadership on those issues, they got upset.”

 Rogers says the ads are designed to speak to the voters in those districts — and are not specifically calling out any lawmakers for any past votes.